Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 "Good.
 Some o’ you got a date with th’ *Fury* in a few hours, then.
 I have matters here ‘ta take care of, so I’ll be joinin’ ya tomorrow.
 I know you’ll have things ready ‘fer me."

 Hiyal had wondered what the answer to that question might be: the answer was yes, the Great Father would take the field.
-He’d been increasingly willing to delegate on numerous matters of military importance, but with his Clan’s Champion wearing three hats and selection still running for Grandfather and General of the Grand Army, combined with a *planetary invasion…*
+He’d been increasingly willing to delegate on numerous matters of military importance, but with his Clan’s Champion wearing three hats and selection still running for Grandfather and General of the Grand Army, combined with a *planetary invasion...*

 Most of the Conclave would remain behind, of course.
 In fact, only Stoneback, One-Fang, Firefang, and Whitecrest would send their Champions (and their retinue) forward.

 Daar looked around at them, duck-nodded once, and straightened up. "...Get ‘yer shit in order.
 Be on the jump platform in two hours.
 Go."

 The Conclave was thereby dismissed, though Hiyal had no particular urgency in leaving the room.
 He’d anticipated this, and put things in order already.
-He’d visit his private locker briefly near time to collect the bag with the few things in it he wanted to take with him, but other than that…
+He’d visit his private locker briefly near time to collect the bag with the few things in it he wanted to take with him, but other than that...

 He toured the garden instead.
 Despite his assurances to the Great Father, the fact was that their destination was *deep* in Hunter space, and presumably of great value to the Hunters.
 As much as they’d done to secure a clawhold and make it as safe as it could be, there was nowhere in that entire stretch of space that a sane being would call *genuinely* safe.
 Only *comparatively* safe. *Relatively* safe.

 What did relative safety mean in orbit around a planet the Hunters had ruled over for Keeda knew how long?
 Not a lot, probably.
 But there was nothing to be gained by worrying about it, so Hiyal did his best to distract himself with the sights, sounds and smells of the Fortress garden.

 He’d always especially liked the herb garden.
 So he sat and luxuriated in its gentle, homely scents and was honestly quite grateful when nobody came to offer him words of wisdom or comfort.
-He was just… left alone, to think and prepare himself.
+He was just... left alone, to think and prepare himself.

 Sometimes, solitude was best for the mind.

 Eventually, a bell over the walls roused him back to duty and wartime.
-He visited his locker, grabbed his bag, reported to the jump array…
+He visited his locker, grabbed his bag, reported to the jump array...

 ...And went to war.